ralfpinheiro/github-issue-explorer/README.md

-# GitHub Issue Viewer
+# Gitissue - GitHub Issue Viewer

-A ReactJs application that uses GitHub Api to fecth and filter data (issues and pull requests) from existing repositories
+Gitissue is a ReactJs application that uses GitHub Api to fecth and filter data (issues and pull requests) from existing repositories

 Check the live version here: https://github-issue-explorer.netlify.com/